 Preparing for Conflict

 Church leaders can prepare for conflict in three ways.
-First, equip your entire congregation with skills for preventing and resolving conflict by hosting a live seminar or using study materials provided by Relational Wisdom 360, Crossroads Resolution Group, LLC, Ambassadors of Reconciliation or one of the other organizations listed at Conciliation Providers.
+First, equip your entire congregation with skills for preventing and resolving conflict by hosting a live seminar or using study materials provided by Relational Wisdom 360 or Crossroads Resolution Group, LLC.

 Second, encourage all of your leaders to read the Leading Christians Through Conflict ebooklet so they are prepared to carry out their role as peacemaking shepherds of the flock when conflicts arise.